mnets/pymnet/doc/tutorial/nx.rst

 >>> net.aspects
 0

-For the sake of reproducability in the next example, let's explicitly seed the ranom number generator here:
+For the sake of reproducibility in the next example, let's explicitly seed the random number generator here:

 >>> import random
 >>> random.seed(42)